CarInsurance.com Insights

 States with the most expensive auto insurance rates

-Louisiana, Florida, Washington, D.C., Nevada and Colorado are the most expensive states for car insurance in the U.S.
+Louisiana, Michigan, Nevada, Florida and Washington, D.C. are the most expensive states for car insurance in the U.S.

 Mark Friedlander, director of corporate communications for the Insurance Information Institute in St. Johns, Florida, says Florida rates are driven by severe weather and uninsured motorists.